Last Updated: September 21, 2023

 This policy aims to ensure that all staff members are fully engaged in being vigilant about radicalisation; that they overcome professional disbelief that such issues will not occur here; and that we work together with other professional bodies and agencies to protect our students.

-Learning Support Practitioners, Progress Tutors, Link Tutors, Assessors, and Student Support & Safeguarding Officers are ideally positioned to recognize changes in student behaviour and may be the first point of contact when receiving a disclosure.
+Learning Support Practitioners, Progress Tutors, Link Tutors, Assessors, and Student Support & Safeguarding Officers are ideally positioned to recognise changes in student behaviour and may be the first point of contact when receiving a disclosure.
 All staff members should be aware of how they can report concerns and whom they should contact.

 What is Radicalisation?

 It is defined as the act or process of making someone more radical or favouring extreme or fundamental changes in political, economic, social, or institutional conditions.

 What is Extremism?

 The government has defined extremism in the Prevent Strategy as: “vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.”
 This also includes calls for the death of members of the British armed forces

 British values are defined as “democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs”; institutions are expected to encourage students to respect other people with particular regard to the protected characteristics set out in the Equality Act 2010.

 There are a number of behaviours which may indicate someone is at risk of being radicalised or exposed to extreme views.